 Affiliate programs are an ethical form of marketing because they don’t support the ecosystem of ad-driven surveillance technology.
 Rather, it relies on your customers and full-time affiliates becoming evangelists for your product.

 The primary advantage of building and running your affiliate program in-house is that you can save on fees that affiliate program software providers and affiliate networks charge, which is often around 30%.
 This means you can lower your acquisition cost and boost your numbers because you can pass on that value to your affiliates.
 Another advantage is that your sales cycle might be complex and require vetting each new lead.
 Having an approval process can reduce the likelihood that you are paying affiliates for low-quality leads, and is easier to manage in-house.

-The tools you will use are Zapier and Google sheets to start.
+The tools you will use are Zapier and Google Sheets to start.
 For anti-fraud validation, you might want to add Phone Validator, IP2Location, and IP2Proxy.
-You should also create a landing page with a sign-up form, so affiliates can generate their own code.
-If you use a database to validate that a lead has been qualified, and have more qualified leads per week than you can reasonably sort through manually, you should create a dashboard to export your weekly qualified leads with the URL tag of the referrer you can paste into Google Sheets so that lookup functions can identify which referrers to issue payments to.
-In this episode, I’ll explain how to do almost all of this from start to finish.
+You should also create a landing page with a sign-up form, so affiliates can generate their code.
+If you use a database to validate that a lead has been qualified and have more qualified leads per week than you can reasonably sort through manually, you should create a dashboard to export your weekly qualified leads with the URL tag of the referrer you can paste into Google Sheets so that lookup functions can identify which referrers to issue payments to.
+In this episode, I’ll explain how to do almost everything from start to finish.